GrinonBarrett/Taksidos/Core Rules/Creatures/Kentrosaurus.md

 **Unarmed Attacks**;

  • Slam: The kentrosaurus may use any part of its body to strike a foe within 1 yard.
-This is a melee unarmed attack.
+This is a melee bare attack.

  • Thagomizer: The kentrosaurus may us its tail against any creature behing or two its sides within 2 yards.
-This is treated as either a melee unarmed attack or melee piercing attack.
+This is treated as either a melee bare attack or melee piercing attack.

 -----